 Where EAL is affecting or impeding a pupil's progress, additional support via extra reading, comprehension and speaking and listening exercises will be given to the pupil to improve their use of English.
-Any teacher who has concerns about the language skills of a student with a first language other than English will refer these to the Head of Learning support.
+Any teacher who has concerns about the language skills of a student with a first language other than English will refer these to the Head of Learning support, via the pupil's Housemistress/Housemaster.
 Parents are asked to state on their child's entry into the school the first language of their child.